 Join our small group Alabama Hills Night Sky Photography Workshop

-as we teach you to capture the night sky during the Persied Meteor Shower, August 2018.
+as we teach you to capture the night sky during the peak of the Perseid Meteor Shower, August 2018.

-The Alabama Hills, located in the Eastern Sierra, are a jumble of granite boulders on the western slopes of the Owens Valley.
+The Alabama Hills, located in the Eastern Sierra, is a jumble of granite boulders on the western slopes of the Owens Valley.
 This area was the location of hundreds of western movies where stagecoaches were ambushed by bandits hidden in the rocks on the road to the base of Mount Whitney.
 This area creates stunning foregrounds when shooting the night sky and it is one of the darkest locations in all of California.
-The multiple arch locations and the lumped sandstone with Mt.
-Whitney as the background make a perfect back drop for the beauty of the Milky Way, meteor showers, and the stars above.
+The multiple-arch locations and the lumped sandstone with Mt.
+Whitney as the background make a perfect backdrop for the beauty of the Milky Way, meteor showers, and the stars above.

 Alabama Hills Night Sky Photography Workshop

 Be sure to be familiar with our Cancellation Policy before completing your registration.
 Please protect yourself for any unforeseen cancellations with affordable travel insurance.
 We are a recognized provider for Travel Guard.

-Price includes instruction materials and field guidance.
+Price includes instruction materials and field guides.
 Does not include lodging, food or transportation.
 Can’t make this scheduled workshop?
 Contact us for a private or special group rate tour.

 Two experienced landscape photographers and photo workshop leaders, Mark and Holly Jansen will lead you on your way to the proper techniques in capturing the Milky Way and night sky above.

 This workshop will be held during the Perseid Meteor Shower.
 The forecast is for an estimated 60 meteors per hour at peak.
 We will be out shooting in the wee hours of the morning to capture the stars!

 techniques will be taught and explained in a very easy to learn manner for